 Weekend passes are $15/adults, $10/students with ID and seniors over 62, $7/children ages 6-12 and free/five and under.For more information, visit the event website.

-For more information on the Dance for Mother Earth Powwow at Skyline High School in Ann Arbor, see the Metro Parent calendar listing.
+For basic details on the Dance for Mother Earth Powwow at Skyline High School in Ann Arbor, and other family fun things to do this weekend in metro Detroit and Ann Arbor, visit the Metro Parent calendar.

 This post is updated regularly.